-If you want to go deeper into the question of why go with native app development, here are a few advantages and disadvantages that may help you decide what is the best method of app development for your business.
+Here are a few advantages and disadvantages that may help you decide the best method of app development.

 What are the Advantages of Native App Development?

 - Enhanced UI/UX – Native apps provide users with a better user interface and user experience when compared to hybrid apps.
-A good UI/UX is essential to retain users and native apps provide amazing effects and animations, a better gesture recognition, scrolling experience, and other elements that appeal to customers.
+A good UI/UX is essential to retain users.
+Native apps provide amazing effects and animations, better gesture recognition, scrolling experience, and other elements that appeal to customers.

 - Smoother Performance – The programming languages used during native app development are different for each operating system.
 Therefore, different app versions specific to a particular platform provide a smooth performance.

-- Data Security – Native apps are known to provide better data security and protection of information as they completely utilize the efficiency of hardware resources.
+- Data Security – Native apps provide better data security and protection of information as they completely utilize the efficiency of hardware resources.

 - Personalization – Native app development allows personalization of the layout of apps as per the screens of different devices.

-- Flexibility – Native apps are more flexible as different versions developed for different platforms make it easier for the apps to access the inbuilt features of the device.
+- Flexibility – Native apps are more flexible.
+Different versions for different platforms make it easier for the apps to access the inbuilt features of the device.

 What are the Drawbacks of Native App Development?

-- Higher Development Cost- Since Native apps require developers to create different versions of apps to suit each platform, it requires the developers to have a specialization in each platform.
+- Higher Development Cost- Native apps require developers to create different versions of apps to suit each platform.
+Therefore, it requires the developers to have a specialization in each platform.
 This may result in more developers working on the app development as per their specialization.
 Therefore, the cost of development increases with ore developers involved including the costs of future updates.

-- Increased Development Time – Native app development requires more time as compared to hybrid apps for the obvious reason of having to create different versions.
-Each version requires the developers to create a different design, visuals, graphic style, etc for every platform which increases the development time.
+- Increased Development Time – Native app development requires more time than hybrid apps for creating different versions.
+Each version requires developers to create a different design, visuals, graphic style, etc which increases the development time.

 What is Hybrid App Development?

-Apps developed under the hybrid app development process can be used on all platforms like iOS, Android, Windows, etc. They are a combination of web apps and native apps, which means they give a feel of using a native app while being run by a website.
+Hybrid apps can be used on all platforms like iOS, Android, Windows, etc. They are a combination of web apps and native apps.
+This means they give a feel of using a native app while running on a website.
 It saves the efforts and time of developers in creating different versions for different platforms.

 What are the Advantages of Hybrid App Development?

-- Low Maintenance – As the hybrid apps are web-based apps in a native shell, they can be updated multiple times and require low maintenance.
+- Low Maintenance – As the hybrid apps are web apps in a native shell, they have multiple updates and require low maintenance.

-- Less Costly – In comparison to native app development, hybrid app development costs less as only one version works for all platforms, requiring fewer developers and designers.
+- Less Costly – In comparison to native app development, hybrid app development costs less.
+This is because only one version works for all platforms, requiring fewer developers and designers.

-- Quick Development – Since the developers are required to create only one version of a hybrid app that works on all platforms, the development time is significantly reduced.
+- Quick Development – The developers have to create only one version of a hybrid app which reduces the development time.
 This means you can market your app in the market as soon as possible, attract your target audience, and leverage the market opportunities faster.

 What are the Disadvantages of Hybrid App Development?